-You may not know it, but inside your engine there is a cacophony of vibration.
-The harmonic balancer contains a large rubber membrane that addresses this issue.
+The problem with your internal combustion engine is that enough vibrations are being produced to shake the whole thing apart.
+The harmonic balancer attached to your crankshaft solves this problem.
 The harmonic balancer is synonymous with your crankshaft pulley; absorbing vibrations while also connecting to all the accessories in your Honda Ridgeline engine via a system of drive belts.
-Since these accessories wouldn't function as well if engine vibrations were transferred through the belts but still require the rotational force of the crankshaft to power them, the rubber membrane inside your Honda Ridgeline harmonic balancer absorbs the vibration so the crank pulley operates smoothly.
+Since these accessories require the centrifugal force of the crankshaft to power them but would be severely harmed if the vibrations were transferred through the belts, your Honda Ridgeline harmonic balancer's rubber core soaks up that vibration to keep the crankshaft spinning smoothly.

 The purpose of an harmonic balancer is to absorb crankshaft vibrations.
 Harmonic balancers are typically constructed in three pieces.
 The first piece is often called a hub.
 It bolts to directly to the crankshaft.
 The hub is surrounded by rubber or fluid which dampens crankshaft vibrations.
 The outside layer is metal which has grooves on it for the belt.
 Over time the rubber and/or fluid layer deteriorate causing the outer pulley to shift forward.
 This causes belt miss alignment and can.. (more)